artalar/reatom/packages/core/README.md

 ### `action` API

-Actions is atom with temporal state, which leaves only during transaction.
-Action state is array of payloads, it need to handle a few actions call during transaction batch.
+Actions is atom with temporal state, which lives only during transaction.
+Action state is array of params and payload.
+Array needed to handle a few actions call during transaction batch.
 Action callback could mutate atoms or call other actions, but their dependencies will be notified only after the callback end - it is what batch mean.

 Possible usage: